Acly/krita-ai-diffusion/CONTRIBUTING.md

 Testing changes to the installer is annoying because of the file sizes involved.
 There are some things that help.
 You can preload model files with the following script:
 ```
-python scripts/download_models.py --minimal scripts/docker/downloads
+python scripts/download_models.py --minimal scripts/downloads
 ```
-This will download the minimum required models and store them in `scripts/docker/downloads` (used as default location because that way the docker build script can use them too).
+This will download the minimum required models and store them in `scripts/downloads`.

 The following command does some automated testing for installation and upgrade.
 It starts a local file server which pulls preloaded models, so it's reasonably fast and doesn't download the entire internet.
 ```